The Unfinished Community Building in Black America

-Building community takes time, patience and knowledge that activism in this effort is to invest in the children who are not born yet.
-It is not for today’s community builders to benefit from other than knowing the virtues of commitment.
-Like saving for that rainy day, daily action as individuals, with family, friends and in your colleagues must be an investment in question number ones answer.
+Building community takes time, patience, and knowledge that activism in this effort is to invest in the children who are not born yet.
+It is not for today’s community builders to benefit from anything other than knowing the virtues of commitment.
+Like saving for that rainy day, daily action as individuals, with family, friends, and in your colleagues must be an investment in question number one's answer.

-We must revisit our leaders in many areas, churches, businesses, politicians and others.
+We must revisit our leaders in many areas, churches, businesses, politicians, and others.
 One difficulty here is living in the age of Internet Technology and the unregulated court of public opinion.
 Laced with almost unrelenting media influence honest representation of who we were to objectively see if who we are matches is difficult.
-Popular culture still offers whiteness as the best place to be regardless of subject matter and individuality first and foremost ahead of community.
-Though honored, most heroes of the 20th century civil rights movement are also viewed as old fashion.
-Oddly death by assassination seems to have fallen into the valueless abyss how lives’ lost in a video game or Smartphone app are turned on & off.
-Maybe ‘truth be told’ too many Millennia’s fear carrying the baton of black pride from Malcolm or Martin because of their death for confronting the system.
+Popular culture still offers whiteness as the best place to be regardless of subject matter and individuality first and foremost ahead of the community.
+Though honored, most heroes of the 20th-century civil rights movement are also viewed as old fashion.
+Oddly death by assassination seems to have fallen into the valueless abyss of how lives’ lost in a video game or Smartphone app are turned on & off.
+Maybe ‘truth be told too many Millennia’s fear carrying the baton of black pride from Malcolm or Martin because they died for confronting the system.

 Yet the glass of community building is not half empty.
 James Baldwin wrote in 1955: "All over (America), Negro boys and girls are growing into stunted maturity, trying desperately to find a place to stand, and the wonder is not that so many are ruined--but that so many survive!"

-As an educational consultant I come in contact with middle, high school and college youth weekly.
-Many young blacks are an inspiration to me in many ways and I hope than my work with the Registry shared with them is unifying their souls a bit.
-Yet those two questions must be discussed more.
+As an educational consultant, I come in contact with middle, high school, and college youth weekly.
+Many young blacks are an inspiration to me in many ways and I hope that my work with the Registry shared with them is unifying their souls a bit.
+Yet those two questions must be discussed a lot.

-1. African America can spot on implicate white privilege and systemic barriers for lack of opportunity, however if they were eradicated then what?
+1. African America can spot on implicating white privilege and systemic barriers for lack of opportunity, however, if they were eradicated then what?